-Explore Essaouira and beyond with this guide for first-time visitors. cdrin/Shutterstock
+Explore Essaouira and beyond with this guide for first-time visitors.
+Balate.Dorin/Shutterstock

-Part of the Marrakesh-Safi region, and nestled along Morocco’s windswept Atlantic coastline, is Essaouira.
-This port and bohemian town, with a UNESCO World Heritage status, is known for its striking white and blue medina.
-It effortlessly captures the imagination with its rich history, which dates back to the Phoenicians and Carthaginians.
-With its harmony between tradition and modernity and the region's stunning landscapes and vibrant energy, Essaouira has long been a magnet for travelers seeking both serenity and adventure.
+Nestled along Morocco’s windswept Atlantic coastline, Essaouira is a port and bohemian town known for its striking white-and-blue medina.
+This UNESCO World Heritage–listed place status never fails to capture the imagination thanks to its rich history, which dates back to the Phoenicians and Carthaginians.
+With its harmony between tradition and modernity and the surrounding Marrakesh-Safi region’s stunning landscapes and vibrant energy, Essaouira has long been a magnet for travelers seeking both serenity and adventure.

-The town’s laid-back vibe and welcoming hospitality makes exploring the local souqs and the crafts on sale a complete joy.
-Use this first-time guide to help you plan your visit and uncover the region’s best features, ensuring your time in Essaouira and along the Atlantic coast will be as authentic as the place itself.
+The town’s laid-back vibe and welcoming hospitality make exploring the local souqs and the crafts on sale there a joy.
+Use this first-time guide to help you plan your visit and uncover the region’s best features, ensuring that you make the most of your time in Essaouira and along Morocco’s Atlantic coast.

-Essaouira is internationally renowned as the “Windy City of Africa,” thanks to its near-constant winds, making it a huge draw for windsurfers between April and November.
+Thanks to its coastal location, Essaouira is internationally renowned as the “Windy City of Africa,” making it a huge draw for windsurfers between April and November.

-Late spring brings the Gnaoua World Music Festival, a three-day celebration, which features over 400 artists, innovative performances, and musicians from countries including Spain, Senegal, Brazil, Algeria and the Palestinian Territories.
+Late spring brings the three-day Gnaoua World Music Festival, which features innovative performances by over 400 artists from countries including Spain, Senegal, Brazil, Algeria and the Palestinian Territories.

-During the summer months Essaouira has an active beach scene where visitors enjoy various water sports and horseback riding along the Atlantic coast.
+During the summer months Essaouira has an active beach scene, with visitors enjoying various water sports and horseback riding along the Atlantic coast.

 Do I need a visa for Morocco?

-Tourists from countries like the UK, EU, USA, Canada, Australia and New Zealand can visit Morocco visa-free for up to 90 days with a passport valid for six months and a return or onward ticket.
-Travelers from some other countries may need an Electronic Travel Authorization (AEVM), which can be submitted via an online application either electronically or via the nearest Moroccan embassy, consulate or visa center.
+Tourists from countries like the UK, EU, USA, Canada, Australia and New Zealand can visit Morocco visa-free for up to 90 days (as long as they have a passport valid for six months and a return or onward ticket).
+Travelers from some other countries may need an Electronic Travel Authorization (AEVM), which can be submitted via an online application, either electronically or via the nearest Moroccan embassy, consulate or visa center.

 How much time should I spend in Essaouira and the Atlantic coast?